Bland embolization

 Transarterial bland embolization (TAE, also known as HAE) is a catheter-based tumor treatment of the liver.
-In this procedure, a variety of embolizing agents (e.g., polyvinyl alcohol, gelfoam, acrylic copolymer gelatin particles, embospheres) can be delivered through the tumor’s feeding artery in order to completely occlude the tumor’s blood supply.
+In this procedure, embolizing agents (e.g., polyvinyl alcohol, gelfoam, acrylic copolymer gelatin particles, embospheres) can be delivered through the tumor's feeding artery in order to completely occlude the tumor's blood supply.
 The anti-tumor effects are solely based on tumor ischemia and infarction of tumor tissue, as no chemotherapeutic agents are administered.
-The rationale for the use of bland embolization for hepatocellular carcinoma(HCC) and/or other hyper-vascular tumors is based on the fact that normal liver receives a dual blood supply from the hepatic artery (25%) and the portal vein (75%).
+The rationale for the use of bland embolization for hepatocellular carcinoma (HCC) and/or other hyper-vascular tumors is based on the fact that a normal liver receives a dual blood supply from the hepatic artery (25%) and the portal vein (75%).
 As the tumor grows, it becomes increasingly dependent on the hepatic artery for blood supply.
 Once a tumor nodule reaches a diameter of 2 cm or more, most of the blood supply is derived from the hepatic artery.
 Therefore, bland embolization and transarterial chemoembolization (TACE) consist of the selective angiographic occlusion of the tumor arterial blood supply with a variety of embolizing agents, with or without the precedence of local chemotherapy infusion.
 The occlusion by embolic particles results in tumor hypoxia and necrosis, without affecting the normal hepatic parenchyma.